D'Eon (musician): 2013-2018: Foxconn / Trios and side projects

-2019-present: Rhododendron
+2019-present: Rhododendron and Leviathan

 On March 6, 2019, d'Eon returned from a musical hiatus with his sixth studio album Six Trios.
 Earlier that year and under the new side project D. Jung, d'Eon had released an album titled Griffintown Swing, inspired by the neighborhood of Griffintown where he once lived. d'Eon also returned to music in his Kallisti project, releasing the album The Rave is Not a Sacred Place on April 13, 2019 through B&R Records, his new record label for his projects as Kallisti and D. Jung.

 d'Eon released his seventh album From the Root of Jesse Sprouts a Splendid Flower on February 13, 2020, the album based around religion and Christianity.
 In 2021, he released three studio albums, including his eighth album Four Trios, which continued in the musical direction of his album Six Trios, and his ninth album Bijoux, both released in February of that year.

 On August 13, 2021, d'Eon released his tenth studio album Rhododendron through Hausu Mountain Records, marking his first release in six years to be released in physical format.
 Rhododendron gained attention from various music publications upon its release and was praised for its musical diversity.
 The song "Rhododendron pt.
 I" also received a music video directed by the Stiner Brothers.
+On June 21, 2024, d'Eon released his eleventh studio album Leviathan, also through Hausu Mountain.
+Like its preceding album, it also received a release on cassette tape and CD respectively.